Jineshkumar1/Weather-app-using-API/README.md

 # J's Weather App

+Wanted to learn how API being implemented and fetch Get requests are made.
+So here is my attempt to learn more.

 ## Simple Weather App using HTML , CSS , and JavaScript

 Used Weather API by [API-Ninjas FREE Weather](https://rapidapi.com/apininjas/api/weather-by-api-ninjas/)